cginternals/globjects/README.md

 *globjects* provides object-oriented interfaces to the OpenGL API (3.0 and higher).
-The main goals are much reduced code to use OpenGL in your rendering software and fewer errors due to the underlying [glbinding](https://github.com/cginternals/glbinding) and abstraction levels on top.
+The main goals are much reduced code to use OpenGL in your rendering software and fewer errors due to the underlying [glbinding](https://github.com/cginternals/glbinding) and further abstraction levels on top.
 Typical processes are automated and missing features in the used OpenGL driver are partially simulated or even emulated.